 Survey results were then reviewed on September 4, 2019, by our 25-member Redmond Police Community Equity Action Team.
 Highlighted information was also given to our community Block Watch Captains for additional review Overall satisfaction with police services remains steady.
 Respondents identified opportunities for the Police Department to increase the quality of our crime prevention services, improve our block watch programs, and improve the resolution of community complaints and concerns.
 The top three highest-rated areas for the Department to focus on for the future included (1) continuing to expand the embedded mental health professional program (75% rated important or very important), (2) increasing bicycle patrols (74% rated important or very important), and (3) continuing to expand partnerships with the Human Services Division's homeless outreach (71% rated important or very important).
-The top three services that were most important to the community were (1) the non-emergency business phone (83% rated important or very important), (2) an opportunity for phone reporting (83% rated important or very important).
+The top three services that were most important to the community were (1) the non-emergency business phone (83% rated important or very important), (2) an opportunity for phone reporting (83% rated important or very important), and (3) access to information on the Department's website (79% rated important or very important).
 A total of 96 people responded to the public safety questionnaire.